Yosemite Park and Beyond : Tuolumne County

 Founded in 1890 Yosemite National Park is home to a couple of groves of Giants Sequoia, which are only found on the western slopes of Sierra Nevada mountains.
 The sequoia can live for over 3,000 years, growing to a height of 300 feet and measuring 30 feet in circumference.
 Eventually they topple down from their own weight.
 In 1984 Congress designated almost 95% of Yosemite as wilderness meaning the land is left untouched by man.

+There are great hikes in Yosemite.
 Several Giant Sequoias can be found on the Tuolumne Grove Trail, all marked on a handy map.
 The trail was part of the Big Oak Flat road that built through here in 1878 towards Yosemite Valley, a longer hike goes to Hodgson Meadow a further 4.2 miles away.

 I scamper away from some fellow tourists to become alone with the forest.
 Lost in the isolation of the moment as I trek down the 400 feet slope to the grove, I marvel at the trick the light plays as it glistens through the trees.
 It is a truly marvellous moment.